uef-machine-learning/ParallelRandomSwap/README.md

 ## Parallel Random Swap

-This is a parallel implementation of Random Swap clustering algorithm made with Java.
+This is a parallel implementation of Random Swap clustering algorithm made with Java (CPU).

 Parameter tuning in G.java (globals).